As New York State becomes the latest state to announce it will legalize recreational marijuana, the New York Times

 Marijuana, or cannabis, has two main chemicals: Delta-9 tetrahydrocannabinol (THC) and cannabidiol (CBD).

 THC produces mind-altering effects and is often smoked to "get high."
 CBD is not mind-altering and has been found to have therapeutic effects.
 It is being sold in lotions and oils.
+Some states that allow for medicinal usage only allow it in CBD oil form.

 Marijuana stocks to consider buying